Autism

 Experts believe that this condition has an unknown cause.
 11/2014

-The book Boys of Few Words may help you in understanding and treating Autism though it is not about Autism.
+I recommend the book Boys of Few Words to help you in understanding and relating.

 Our house burned when I was two months old.
 The family moved to a poorly heated slightly improved corn bin and garage.
 I was wrapped up warm thus preventing close cuddling.
-Later older sisters loved to hold “the baby”.
 Mother had five children who needed mothering.
+Older sisters loved to hold “the baby”.
 The work load was heavy and the circumstances were very difficult then and continued even after the new house had been built.
-She was a good mother but my social development was stifled so that intimacy with her and fluency with others was impaired.
-My father was also impaired.
-Men are affected four to five times more than females.
-Society has different expectations of boys and men.
-When mothers do not cuddle and nurture their children, mental retardation may be involved.
+She was a good mother but my social exposure and development was limited.

 May God help us treat one another well.
-Phil Blake 24 November 2013l
+Phil Blake 24 November 2013